AfrAsia Bank Mauritius Open

 The AfrAsia Bank Mauritius Open is a men's professional golf tournament co-sanctioned by the European Tour and Sunshine Tour, and formerly by the Asian Tour.
 It began in 2015 and was initially played at Heritage Golf Club in Bel-Ombre, Mauritius.
 In 2016 and 2018, the tournament was held at Anahita Golf Club, returning to Heritage Golf Club in 2017 and in 2019.
 The 2015 and 2016 events were played in May but in 2017 it was moved to December and was part of the 2018 European Tour schedule.

 History

 In the second round of the inaugural tournament in 2015, Spain's Javier Colomo made a hole-in-one the par-4 9th hole, the first par-four ace in the history of all three co-sanctioning tours.
 It was his final hole of the day, and he had needed birdie or better to make the cut.

 In August 2022, it was confirmed that the tournament would return that December after a two-year hiatus.

-Heritage Golf Club in Bel-Ombre opened a new course in December 2023; La Réserve Golf Links.
-It hosted the 2023 tournament.
+Heritage Golf Club in Bel-Ombre opened a new course, La Réserve Golf Links in December 2023.
+The course was co-designed by Peter Matkovich, as well as 2010 Open Championship winner Louis Oosthuizen.
+Oosthuizen went on to win the inaugural event at La Réserve in 2023.